MicrosoftDocs/VBA-Docs/api/Office.SmartArt.Nodes.md

 ## Example

-The following code adds a top level node in Microsoft PowerPoint.
+The following code adds a top-level node in Microsoft PowerPoint.

 ```vb